 Tooth Extraction Aftercare

 You will experience some discomfort after the extraction.
-It may take a few days for you to recover.
-Dr. Chibb will provide you with aftercare instructions, and may prescribe painkillers to minimize your pain.
-Your rate of recovery depends on you following these tips:
+The dentist will provide you with aftercare instructions, and may prescribe pain medication to minimize and manage your discomfort.
+Your rate of recovery depends on how well you follow post-op instructions.